 It is a sentiment that Silvestre has understood from an early age.
 “One auntie from my family is gay,” he says.
 “My parents used to talk about her to me and my sister, and we believed she was a hero because that’s the way my parents saw her.
 ‘She’s only loving and being true to herself’ is what they would say.”

-Last year, while shooting the second season (which began streaming this May on Netflix), the Sense8 cast put in an unexpectedly high profile appearance at Pride in Sao Paulo, Brazil — atop a parade float.
+Last year, while shooting the second season (which began streaming in May 2017 on Netflix), the Sense8 cast put in an unexpectedly high profile appearance at Pride in Sao Paulo, Brazil — atop a parade float.
 Amateur video of the event went instantly viral as the actors gleefully exchanged passionate kisses, waved to the crowd, and stripped Silvestre to his Speedos.
-But this was no mere publicity stunt: it’s also part of the show.
+But this was no mere publicity stunt; it’s also part of the show.

-Few filmmakers would dare to shoot amid such chaos — particularly with a crowd at varying levels of sobriety unaware that they’re extras.
-But in one fan video after another, Lana can be spotted weaving in and out of the cast of Sensates — choreographing their interactions as if she’d invented some new form of jazz.
+Few filmmakers would dare to shoot amid such chaos — particularly with a crowd at varying levels of sobriety unconcerned that they’re extras.
+But in one fan video after another, Lana can be spotted weaving in and out of her gathering of Sensates — spontaneously sculpting their interactions as if she’d invented some new form of jazz choreography.

 “Lana is not at all precise,” Silvestre laughs.
 “She doesn’t like to do rehearsals.
 She likes to stand next to the camera and say, ‘Let’s try it this way; let’s try something else.’
 She’s always looking to be surprised by something that happens spontaneously.
 Then she’ll do the opposite. “